basiclines/figma-super-tidy/features/countdown.md

 ### User Experience
 - **Paying user**
   - Launch any command (including “Run all”) → command runs immediately, no UI delay screen.
+- **Trial user (within 7 days of first run)**
+  - Launch any command → command runs immediately (no countdown).
+  - Also show a `figma.notify` with remaining trial time and a prompt to open the plugin to purchase Pro.
 - **Unpaid user**
   - Launch any command → plugin opens a countdown screen showing remaining seconds and a “Go Pro to run now” action.
   - Options: